 Thermostats are the command center to your home’s heating and cooling system.
-The most advanced type of thermostats available are smart thermostats.
-Smart thermostats features vary widely; however, at minimum, they offer the following benefits:
+The most advanced type of thermostat available is a smart thermostat.
+Smart thermostats' features vary widely; however, at a minimum, they offer the following:

 - The ability to control the temperature in your home remotely via a smart phone, tablet or computer.

-Additional features that may be offered by smart thermostats:
+Additional features that may be offered by smart thermostats include:

 - Temperature alerts to avoid frozen pipes or overheating.

 - Reporting on the cost to run your heating and cooling systems and coaching on how to save more.

 - Detecting problems with heating and cooling systems (and notifying your contractor).

 - Learning your preferred settings and automatically scheduling temperature changes.

 - Remote sensors to improve comfort in rooms other than where the main thermostat is located.

 - About $110 to $400 depending on the brand purchased and features included.
 Many are in the $250 range.